muhammadsaadkhankor/muhammadsaadkhankor.github.io/index.md

 - **Machine Learning:** meta-learning, incremental learning, transfer learning -->

 ## News
+- **[September.
+2023]** Our paper "Align your Prompts: Test-Time Prompting with Distribution Alignment for Zero-Shot Generalization" got accepted to NeurIPS 2023.
+- **[September.
+2023]** Serving as a Reviewer at ICLR 2024.
 - **[June.
 2023]** Joined Visual Computing Center (VCC) at [KAUST](https://cemse.kaust.edu.sa/vcc) as a Visiting Student under [Professor Peter Wonka](https://peterwonka.net/).
 - **[March.
 2023]** Serving as a Reviewer at NeurIPS 2023 and ICML 2023.
 - **[Jan.
 2023]** Our US patent about training Vision Transformers on small-scale datasets got approved for filing.